fuzziqersoftware/newserv/README.md

         * You'll be placed into the last available slot in lobbies and games instead of the first, unless you're joining a BB solo-mode game.
         * You'll be able to join games with any PSO version, not only those for which cross-version play is normally enabled.
 See the "Cross-version play" section above for details on this.
         * Most of the commands in this section are enabled.
 (A few of them are always enabled and don't require `$debug`.)
-    * `$whatobj` (game server only): Tells you what the closest object is to your position, along with its coordinates and object ID.
-The object's full definition is also printed to the server's log.
-This command can be used without `$debug` enabled.
+    * `$whatobj` and `$whatene` (game server only): Tells you what the closest object or enemy spawn point is to your position, along with its coordinates and object or enemy ID.
+The full definition is also printed to the server's log.
+These commands can be used without `$debug` enabled.
     * `$readmem <address>` (game server only): Read 4 bytes from the given address and show you the values.
     * `$writemem <address> <data>` (game server only): Write data to the given address.
 Data is not required to be any specific size.
     * `$nativecall <address> [arg1 ...]` (game server only, GC only): Call a native function on your client.
 Only arguments passed in registers are supported; calling functions that take many arguments is not supported.